 Linear Communication Model

 A linear model excludes Feedback, which is a mandatory element for transactional communication.
 In a communication process, senders transmit info to receivers.
 Similarly, receivers respond to senders, which is called Feedback.
-Effective communication is occured when both senders and receivers respond simultaneously.
+Effective communication occurs when both senders and receivers respond simultaneously.
 Feedback is an essential element of the communication process.
+Therefore, linear communication models have both advantages and disadvantages.

 Different Between Linear and Transaction Models